 I had been planning to do another shot of this wonderful piece of art by Fritz Wotruba for a looong time.
-I won’t lie to you, it is far from the center, but decide for yourself: is it worth the travel?
+I won’t lie to you, it is somewhat far from the center, but decide for yourself: is it worth the travel?
 I definitely think so!
-Find another shot, different angle and season, on my Instagram account.
+Find another shot, a different angle and season, on my Instagram account.

-Take the underground line U4 till “Hietzing” [about 45 more minutes to go from here] | switch to tram 60 until “Maurer Hauptplatz” | change to bus 60A till “Kaserngasse”.
+Take the underground line U4 till “Hietzing” [about 45 minutes to go from here] | switch to tram 60 until “Maurer Hauptplatz” | change to bus 60A till “Kaserngasse”.
 From there it’s only a short walk up the hill.

-In case you are not powered out yet, continue on the path behind the church.
-It leads to Sterngarten, an open-air planetarium for star-gazing – or just a nice walk through nature.
+In case you are still bursting with energy, continue on the path behind the church.
+It leads to Sterngarten, an open-air planetarium for star-gazing – or just a nice walk in nature.
 Many people come here with their dogs.
 The church opens its doors only on weekends, yet is more impressive from the outside anyway. 😉